ksmandersen/CCollections/CCReport.md

 ## Performance testing

 As mentioned in [section ?][section-performance] this library will not be optimized or tested for performance metrics.
 However it is worth "speculating" about in what ways it would be possible to generate performance metrics.

-# Code Reuse

-About re-using implementation code across different data structures.
-For an example a set is just a linked list with unique items.
-A sorted list is a linked list with custom insertion function.
-A dictionary is a set for keys and an array of linked lists for values.